Followers

 B. Following that paragraph, discuss an alternative event--what COULD have happened instead?
 Write a long paragraph discussing this potential plot point.

-(You will have 4 paragraphs in all.)
+(As you are doing two scenes, you will have 4 paragraphs in all.)

 ________________________________________________